-Motive baffles UPS workplace shooting survivor
+UPS workplace shooting survivor found exit blocked by killer

-SAN FRANCISCO (AP) — A survivor of the shooting at a San Francisco UPS warehouse says he was standing in his usual spot during a weekly meeting when he heard a loud pop like a firecracker behind him.
+SAN FRANCISCO (AP) — A survivor of the shooting at a San Francisco UPS warehouse says he was standing at his usual spot during a morning meeting when he heard a loud pop like a firecracker behind him.

 When Alvin Chen heard a second pop, he felt pain, looked down and saw blood pouring down his leg.